 8 imported COVID-19 cases reported in Shanghai

-The first patient is a Chinese working in the United Arab Emirates who arrived at the Shanghai Pudong International Airport on December 14.
+They are all Chinese working in Russia who arrived at the Shanghai Pudong International Airport on December 18.

-The second patient is a Chinese studying in the United States who arrived at the Shanghai airport on December 15.

-The third patient is a Chinese working in India who arrived at the Shanghai airport on December 15.

 Three imported suspected cases are undergoing test.